martellus12/RPN-Calculator/README.md

 # RPN-Calculator
-This is a simple RPN Calculator I made using Tkinter
+This is a simple RPN Calculator I made using Tkinter.

 It works by loading values into registers R0 and R1 and then clicking on an operation button from the INPUT panel.